đź’ˇKEY TAKEAWAYS

 What Is a Traffic Conviction?

 A traffic conviction is the final outcome of a legal proceeding—not the ticket itself.
-When you receive a citation, the ticket represents a formal accusation, not a finding of guilt.
-A conviction only occurs after a guilty plea, a no-contest plea, or a guilty verdict at trial.
+When you receive a summons it represents a formal accusation, not a finding of guilt.
+A conviction only occurs after a guilty plea or a guilty verdict at trial.

 The long-term impact of a conviction often depends on how the court categorizes the offense.
 Some convictions, even for traffic-related conduct, qualify as misdemeanors or felonies.
 Others may seem minor but still count toward habitual offender status if you have repeated charges.
 That is why reviewing the charge and the possible penalties before entering any plea is essential.